midonet/midonet/specs/2015.03/neutron_translation.md

  * Rule dropping all traffic.

-On the post-routing chain, add the following rules in the order specified:
+On the router uplink outbound chain, add the following rules in the order
+specified:

    * Return rule matching on everything if admin_state_up is false.
    * Rule matching on the forward flow to start connection tracking.